USF-HII/usf-hii.github.io/pages/usf-rc-hii/modules.md

 ### List Available Applications

-To list all applications available via the module command:
+To list all applications available via the module command (we add the `-t` option to display as a single column):

 ```
-hii$ module -t avail
+hii$ module avail -t
 /etc/modulefiles:
 admin/genders
 admin/module-cvs